Skip to main content

 Summer Term:

 Students will be taking a creative look at architecture focusing again on colour theory as well as perspective, scale and proportion.
-They will work with print and collage within this project and learn about the world of illustrators such as Polly Fearn and Lucy Jones.
+They will work with print and mixed media within this project and discover how to compare and contrast the work of artists and understand how to take inspiration from their work.
+They will also observe how background and when an artist is active can affect the subject of artwork.

 Year 8